 It’s an interesting listen, even if you’re not a huge science geek.

 The Game of Thrones books are huge bestsellers and the entire series of Game of Thrones audiobooks are no different.
 Like the HBO TV series of the same name, they’re full of intrigue, great characters, and a gripping story.
 The book series, actually called A Song of Ice and Fire, in case you’re one of the few who hasn’t heard of it, chronicles two powerful families playing a deadly game for the rule of the Seven Kingdoms of Westeros.

 Narrator Roy Dotrice switches effortlessly between character voices and accents, and it’s a real treat.

 This is perfect for long, epic road trips, with a whopping 33 hours and 46 minutes of listening time.

 This is one of the most popular Fantasy audiobooks in Audible’s collection.
 This is the first book in the Lord of the Rings series, and follows the adventures of the Fellowship of the Ring – hobbits, elves, wizards, humans and dwarves alike – as they plunge into the beginning of the ultimate clash between good and evil.

 Narrator Rob Inglis switches effortlessly between characters accents.

 This unabridged edition is a whopping 19 hours and 7 minutes, so get comfy and settle in.

-This is a huge bestseller in 2018.
+This is a huge bestseller in 2018 and 2019.
 Like the movie of the same name, Crazy Rich Asians is a hilarious look at the life of three super-rich Chinese families.
 There’s back-stabbing, gossip and scheming galore, and it makes an entertaining and easy listen.